Royal College of Nursing: 21st century

+In 2010 the RCN's charitable activities were transferred to an independent charity, the RCN Foundation (RCNF).

 In 2018, after a pay agreement was not clearly explained to the membership, the Chief Executive and General Secretary Janet Davies resigned and Dame Donna Kinnair was appointed in an acting capacity.
 She was confirmed in the role in April 2019.
 A motion of no confidence in the RCN Council was called shortly afterwards and passed in September 2018 with 78% of votes, but on a turnout when only 3.7% of the membership voted.
 As well as the Chief Executive and General Secretary, the Director of Member Relations had previously resigned.
 Twelve of the 17 council members resigned, 10 of them standing for re-election in the subsequent election.

 In 2019, the RCN's first strike – limited to Northern Ireland, over staffing and pay issues – took place.

 In May 2019, the Royal College of Nursing voted to back the “decriminalisation” of prostitution.

 In April 2021, Pat Cullen started acting as General Secretary & Chief Executive, and was appointed as interim General Secretary & Chief Executive in July 2021.

 In August 2021, the RCN cancelled its annual meeting of members in Liverpool following allegations of sexual harassment and said the 2021 Congress would now be held virtually in order to safeguard those attending.

 In 2022, the RCN held a strike ballot over pay, held separately across NHS trusts and boards.
 Its members went on strike as part of the 2022–2023 National Health Service strikes.
 The RCN commented that from 2010 (the start of the government's austerity programme) to 2022, pay for nurses had fallen by 20%.
 The government offered a 5% pay rise to most Agenda for Change classes; the RCN demanded a pay rise of retail price index inflation plus five per cent.
 Around 60 per cent of NHS workplaces in England reached the turnout necessary to legally strike.
 Outside of Scotland—where the government began negotiations over its 7.5 per cent offer—strikes took place on 15 and 20 December 2022.
 In England, further strikes took place in January and February 2023.